5 sustainable Maldives resorts for surfers that will blow your mind

 Sustainable Maldives surf resorts

-This luxurious Maldives surf eco-resort is a shining example of sustainable tourism, seamlessly blending barefoot luxury with environmental stewardship.
-Guests arrive via a scenic 35-minute flight from Male and are immediately immersed in the tranquil beauty of this island paradise.
-Dotted with lush palm trees and surrounded by a house reef, the resort epitomises a back-to-nature experience.
+This luxurious Maldives eco-resort is a shining example of sustainable tourism, seamlessly blending barefoot luxury with environmental stewardship.
+After a scenic 35-minute flight from Male, you're immediately immersed in what is unarguably an island paradise.
+Dotted with palm trees and surrounded by a house reef, the resort epitomises a back-to-nature experience.

-That being said, the comforts of the 97 beach and water villas are anything but rustic.
+That being said, the comforts of the 97 beach and water villas are anything but "rustic".
 Thatched roofs and natural wood interiors blend effortlessly with modern amenities, ensuring the resort sits harmoniously within the environment.
 Many of the villas boast private infinity pools that extend out over the cerulean waters of the Indian Ocean.
+They have to be seen to be believed!

-Aside from access to incredible surf, what truly sets Six Senses Laamu apart is its comprehensive sustainability program.
-The resort is committed to protecting the fragile island ecosystem while benefiting the local community.
-Much of the produce comes straight from an on-site organic garden or nearby farms and fisheries, with the resort chefs crafting menus around seasonal, locally sourced ingredients.
+Aside from offering access to incredible surf, what truly sets Six Senses Laamu apart is its comprehensive sustainability program.
+The resort is 100% committed to protecting its island ecosystem while benefiting the local community.
+Much of the produce comes straight from the resort's organic garden or nearby farms and fisheries, with the resort chefs crafting menus around seasonal, locally sourced ingredients.

 Additionally, there are programs for reef restoration, sea turtle conservation and marine education to preserve the underwater world that surrounds the resort.
 Admirably, Six Senses has gone plastic-free and implements rigorous composting and recycling policies.
 Not only that but the resort runs on renewable energy from solar panels and desalination plants.